vsmjoao14/zabbix-monitoring-camera-recording/README.md

 # Note:

 It is recommended to also include another BASE template related to the camera model to monitor items such as ICMP, CPU, Memory, etc.
-Monitoring was tested and validated using the Intelbras NVR.
-However, it should work with any equipment that uses the RTSP protocol.

 # Idea: